vrwmiller/deploy-web-aws-instance/terraform/README.md

-# deploy-web-aws-nolb
+# deploy-web-aws-instance

-Deploy a load balanced website on AWS
+Deploy a website on an AWS instance

 # Terraform